sellerlabs/ui-beakers/README.md

 Collection of common UI components to be shared throughout SellerLabs.

 ### Alert
-The alert is a top level component used to show alerts throughout an application.
+A top level component used to show alerts throughout an application.

 #### Usage
 To use the alert component `import { AlertContainer } from ui-beakers;` and place in a top level component within your app (ideally something like `App.jsx`).
 Then pass the container either your custom alert or the standard alert that comes with `ui-beakers`.